omerdagan84/eudyptula/README.md

    Bonus points for properly checking return values of the above functions.

-As always, please send the full module (following the proper kernel coding style rules), and "proof" of it working properly.
-And remember to use your id of "7c1caf2f50d1" in the Subject line properly.

 This is Task 13 of the Eudyptula Challenge
 ------------------------------------------